Transponder (aeronautics): Transponder codes

 Transponder codes are four-digit numbers transmitted by an aircraft transponder in response to a secondary surveillance radar interrogation signal to assist air traffic controllers with traffic separation.
 A discrete transponder code (often called a squawk code) is assigned by air traffic controllers to identify an aircraft uniquely in a flight information region (FIR).
 This allows easy identification of aircraft on radar.

 Codes are made of four octal digits; the dials on a transponder read from zero to seven, inclusive.
-Four octal digits can represent up to 4096 different codes, which is why such transponders are sometimes described as "4096 code transponders."
+Four octal digits can represent up to 4096 different codes, which is why such transponders are sometimes described as "4096 code transponders".

 The use of the word "squawk" comes from the system's origin in the World War II identification friend or foe (IFF) system, which was code-named "Parrot".

 Codes assigned by air traffic control

-Some codes can be selected by the pilot if and when the situation requires or allows it, without permission from air traffic control (ATC).
+Some codes can be selected by the pilot if and when the situation requires or allows it, without permission from ATC.
 Such codes are referred to as "conspicuity codes" in the UK.
 Other codes are generally assigned by ATC units.
 For flights on instrument flight rules (IFR), the squawk code is typically assigned as part of the departure clearance and stays the same throughout the flight.

-Flights on visual flight rules (VFR), when in uncontrolled airspace, will "squawk VFR" (1200 in the US and Canada, 7000 in Europe).
+Flights on visual flight rules (VFR), when in uncontrolled airspace, will "squawk VFR" (1200 in the United States and Canada, 7000 in Europe).
 Upon contact with an ATC unit, they will be told to squawk a certain code.
 When changing frequency, for instance because the VFR flight leaves controlled airspace or changes to another ATC unit, the VFR flight will be told to "squawk VFR" again.

 In order to avoid confusion over assigned squawk codes, ATC units will typically be allocated blocks of squawk codes, not overlapping with the blocks of nearby ATC units, to assign at their discretion.

 Not all ATC units will use radar to identify aircraft, but they assign squawk codes nevertheless.
-As an example, London Information—the flight information service station that covers the lower half of the UK—does not have access to radar images, but does assign squawk code 1177 to all aircraft that receive a flight information service (FIS) from them.
+As an example, London Information—the flight information service station that covers the southern half of the UK—does not have access to radar images, but does assign squawk code 1177 to all aircraft that receive a flight information service (FIS) from them.
 This tells other radar-equipped ATC units that a specific aircraft is listening on the London Information radio frequency, in case they need to contact that aircraft.